munificent/craftinginterpreters/book/calls-and-functions.md

 ^code free-function (1 before, 1 after)

 This switch case is <span name="free-name">responsible</span> for freeing the ObjFunction itself as well as any other memory it owns.
-In this case, the latter is just the chunk, so we call Chunk's destructor-like function.
+Functions own their chunk, so we call Chunk's destructor-like function.

 <aside name="free-name">